Battle of Kuwait International Airport: 2nd Marine Division

 The 2nd Marine Division entered from the other side of the city.
 Marine Reserve unit Bravo Company, 4th Tank Battalion, 4th Marine Division was assigned to the 2nd Marine Division.
 On February 25, 1991, Day 2 of the Desert Storm ground war, Bravo Company 4th Tank Battalion was in a coil formation and awakened from a 25% watch to find 35 Iraqi Republican Guard tanks angling across their front, not realizing at the time that they were outnumbered 3–1.
 With their 13 M1A1 Abrams tanks, Bravo Company 4th Tank Battalion moved online to take out the 35 Iraqi Republican Guard tanks in less than 90 seconds.
 This battle was named the "Reveille Engagement" and went on to be the biggest and fastest tank battle in United States Marine Corps history.
 They were the only Marine unit equipped with M1A1 Abrams tanks.
 Bravo company went on to destroy 59 tanks, 32 APCs, 26 non armored vehicles, and an artillery gun.
 Bravo Company destroyed a total of 119 enemy vehicles and took over 800 POWs.
-Tank crew "Stepchild" has the longest confirmed live kill (Iraqi BMP) by a tank at 3,750 meters (2.33miles).
+Tank crew "Stepchild" has the longest confirmed live kill (Iraqi BMP) by a tank at 3,750 meters (2.33 mi).
 Yet, many Marine tank battles were conducted at short range due to poor visual conditions on the battlefield.